Supersingular Isogeny Oblivious Transfer (SIOT): Security analysis of the -SIOT protocol

-Now, assume by contradiction that there exists a probabilistic polynomial-time distinguisher\footnote{Informally, a distinguisher is an algorithm that describes an adversary's advantage.
-In addition, \cite{phi} explains that a distinguisher is just an algorithm, possibly a probabilistic one, equipped with way to interact with its environment.} $\mathcal{D}$ and a non-negligible function $\epsilon$ such that for every $n$
+According to~\cite{phi}, a distinguisher is a probabilistic algorithm that describes the advantages of an adversary's advantage.
+Then, suppose that, by contradiction, there is a probabilistic distinguisher $\Theta$ of polynomial time and a non-negligible function $\epsilon$ such that $\forall n \in \mathbb{N}$,